Cost & Coverage

 30% • Percent difference between premiums for men and women(with women paying nearly ⅓ less than men, on average)†

 The monthly cost of a life insurance policy depends on factors like your age, health, term length, gender and the death benefit amount on the policy.
-The following are sample monthly premium rates for a 20-year term life insurance policy for a non-smoker, based on Preferred health ratings.
+The following are sample monthly premium rates for a 20-year term life insurance policy for a non-smoker in 2020, based on Preferred health ratings.

 According to a 2019 report from trade research organization LIMRA and the non-profit organization Life Happens, these are the most common reasons Americans said they bought life insurance: